 Jordan Costello was an honorable mention Pac-12 All-Academic team selection.
-The rising junior from Pinedale, Wyo., played in all 11 events for the Utes last season, registering four top-25 finishes and a 73.1 strokes-per-round average on the year.
-He tallied 14 rounds at par on better.
+The junior from Pinedale, Wyo., was named the 2018 Wyoming State Golf Association Player of the Year.
+He registered four top-25 finishes on the year.

 During the University's 2017 Fall Break, the Ute golf team made a trip to the Philadelphia area and played three of the top courses in the United States.